seanbradley/naming_conventions/README.md

-#NAMING CONVENTIONS
+# NAMING CONVENTIONS

+One of the most critical choices developers can make when it comes to starting a new repository is its name.
+There are some standard conventions in this regard.
+A good naming standard does much to avoid confusion, sidesteps refactoring of directory trees, and is an enabler of effective version control.
+Most importantly, it allows for clarity when referencing the project either verbally, or in a written format (within e-mail and/or within a messenging app like Slack or Skype).

-- Our product = Persistence Portal
+- Our product or solution = "The Wonderful App Project"
-- When referencing the app as a whole = Portal
+- When referencing the app as a whole = "Wonderful"
+- When explicitly referencing the application layer = "App"
-- When explicitly referencing the API = API
+- When explicitly referencing the API layer = "API"

-For everything else...
+Beyond the above, and most importantly...

-Like the scientific convention for naming animals (as proposed by Aristotle), good names have a genus and a species--the genus being a broad and general classification; the species being an identifying sub-category of the genus.
+Like the scientific convention for naming animals (as proposed by Aristotle), good names have a *genus* and a *species*--the genus being a broad and general classification; the species being an identifying sub-category of the genus.

-##NAMING ENVIRONMENTS

-###LICENSEES

-We have many potential licensees, but each licensee is a genus unto itself.

-* ETA--prepended to any product we roll for ourselves
+Follows are some examples of how this philosophy of naming might be applied to code.

+## STAKEHOLDERS OR LICENSEES

+The product may be rolled out to one or more stakeholder groups during its evolution.
+For example--hypothetically...

+* ACME -- our company
+* CYBERDYNE -- a department or division within ACME
-* NOVA--our first licensee
+* WONKA INDUSTRIES -- a licensee
-* SULLIVAN--a potential second licensee
+* STARK INDUSTRIES -- a licensee
-* FULLSAIL--another potential licensee
+* WAYNE INDUSTRIES -- a licensee

-###ENVIRONMENTS
+## NAMING ENVIRONMENTS

-We have only four types of specific environments.
-Each licensee may have more than one environment.
-Hence, within each licensee genus, are several environment species.
+Each stakeholder may have more than one deployable environment.
+Hence, within each stakeholder or licensee *genus*, are several potential environment *species*.
+Environments are generally named for their *purpose*.
+For example...

 * LOCAL--exists only on developers' workstations
-* DEMO--a demonstration environment in AWS
+* DEMO--a demonstration environment deployed to an on prem network or the cloud.
-* DEV--a staging environment in AWS
+* DEV or STAGING--a staging environment deployed to an on prem network or the cloud.
+* QA--an environment explicitly for user acceptance testing deployed to an on prem network or the cloud.
-* PROD--a production environment in AWS
+* PROD--a production environment deployed to an on prem network or the cloud.

-###COMBINE THEM BOTH
+### COMBINE THEM BOTH

-Combine the Licensee name and Purpose of the Environment name, separating each with a dash, to create a discrete identifier for any given environment...
+Combine the Stakeholder name and the Purpose of the Environment name, separating each with a dash, to create a discrete identifier for any given environment...

-<LICENSEE_NAME> + <PURPOSE_OF_ENVIRON>
+<STAKEHOLDER_NAME> + <PURPOSE_OF_ENVIRON>

 Examples...

-* ETA-DEMO
+* WONKA-DEMO
-* NOVA-DEV
+* STARK-STAGING
-* SULLIVAN-PROD
+* CYBERDYNE-PROD

-##DATABASES
+## DATABASES

 Database names should include the service which uses it, and the type of engine employed.
 The name should be lowercase.
 No dashes or underscore should be used; if and only if required, default to underscore.

-####Examples:

-* portalsql
+#### Examples:

-* mibewsql
+* appsql
 * apinosql **or** api_nosql

+...or more explicitly...

+* apppostgres
+* apimongo

 ##GIT REPOS AND BRANCHES